Legal Separation Services With Pathway Legal

 • Legal releases, confirming that each of you is released from certain obligations under BC law.

-There are multiple ways to create a separation agreement, many of which use Alternative Dispute Resolution (ADR) processes.
 At Pathway Legal, we often use mediation, mediation/arbitration, collaborative family law, and four-way meetings.
 Sometimes, however, our clients, after obtaining some initial legal advice from us, negotiate directly with their soon-to-be-ex spouse.
 In amicable situations that are not overly complex, negotiating directly with your ex-spouse can be efficient and save on expenses.
-Visit our FAQ for extra details.

 What Affects The Cost Of A Legal Separation in BC?